Ferry from Holyhead to Dublin.

-Info: Carved out by glaciers during the last Ice Age, Glendalough or Gleann dá Loch, meaning ‘Valley of the Two Lakes’, combines unfiltered beauty with heavenly tranquillity.
-Little wonder that St Kevin founded a monastic settlement here in the 6th century.
-It’s said that he spent seven years in isolation in a cave at the Upper Lake, known as St Kevin’s Bed.
+Carved out by glaciers during the last Ice Age, Glendalough or Gleann dá Loch, meaning ‘Valley of the Two Lakes’, combines unfiltered beauty with heavenly tranquillity.

 Walk the Spinc around the Glendalough Valley and Wicklow Way to Roundwood – approx. 20km

-Info: The Spinc ridge overlooks the spectacular Glendalough Valley.
-A tough climb is rewarded with breathtaking views not just of the Valley but as you climb high the view over the Wicklow Uplands opens out around you.
+The Spinc ridge overlooks the spectacular Glendalough Valley.
+A tough climb is rewarded with breathtaking views, not just of the Valley but as you climb high the view over the Wicklow Uplands opens up around you.
 The trail ascends steeply on a path up by Poulanass Waterfall before joining a boardwalk and wooden steps leading to a spectacular viewing point overlooking the Upper Lake.